 Residents will complete a medication use evaluation in the early part of the residency year with the option of using results (versus presenting their year-long research methodology) to present their poster at the ASHP Mid-year Meeting.
 The resident will also be required to complete a year-long research project.
 The goal is to expose the resident to the research process.
 A mentor will be assigned to help the resident with the project.
 The resident must provide a manuscript suitable for publishing before graduation from the program.

 - Scheduled duty hours will be 11 days in a two week (pay) period.
 Rotational responsibilities will generally be during the day shift Monday through Friday.
 In addition, staffing responsibilities will be on weekends and holidays and could be for any shift (primarily day or evening shift).

-- Pharmacy practice residents are required to staff every other weekend in the Pharmacy.
+- Residents are required to staff every other weekend in the Pharmacy.
 Residents will also staff on three of the six major holidays.

 During the year, residents will be evaluated by rotation preceptors, the program director, and themselves.
 Residents are required to complete evaluations and provide specific feedback so that our program, preceptors and their selves can improve.
 Evaluation types that are required for each rotation: